berk-ozer/tweeter/README.md

 For desktops and laptops (over 1024px), your profile will appear on the left, and tweets on the right.

-For smaller device like mobile, they will be stacked on top of each other, profile being on top and tweets bottom.
+For smaller devices like mobile, sections will be stacked on top of each other, profile being on top and tweets bottom.

 ## Features